ETolboom/blg/docs/wiki/Glossary.md

 ### Confidence
 A value between 0.0 and 1.0 that reflects how closely the student's BPMN model matched the expected elements in a criterion.
 A confidence of 1.0 means every matched element was an exact or near-exact match; lower values indicate weaker or partial matches.

-Confidence is distinct from whether a criterion is *fulfilled* — a criterion can be fulfilled with imperfect confidence, and the confidence score provides nuance for the instructor.
+Confidence is distinct from whether a criterion is *fulfilled*: a criterion can be fulfilled with imperfect confidence, and the confidence score provides nuance for the instructor.

 ### Criterion / Check
 A single grading unit in the [rubric](#rubric).
 Each criterion corresponds to one [implementation](#implementation) (e.g. "No Deadlocks", "Pool-Lane Check", "Behavioral Rule").
 A criterion carries: